flaisyyyyyyyyyyyyy/hojsahlfh/README.md

 ```plaintext
 python main.py
 ```

 Provide inputs:

-Image Path: Enter the path to the image you want to process.
+- **Image Path**: Enter the path to the image you want to process.
-Objects to Detect: List the objects (e.g., car, person) or leave blank to detect all objects.
+- **Objects to Detect**: List the objects (e.g., car, person) or leave blank to detect all objects.
-View Results: The processed image with detected objects will be displayed in a resizable window.
+- **View Results**: The processed image with detected objects will be displayed in a resizable window.